 - 4 large radishes, trimmed and very thinly sliced on a mandolin

 - 1 zucchini in ribbons. – I use this spiral slicer Click to buy on Amazon

 - Preheat oven to 375F.
 Spread the hazelnuts evenly on a baking sheet and toast until you can smell them and the skins start to come apart – about 15 minutes.
 Transfer the toasted hazelnuts to a kitchen towel and let cool for a few minutes.
 Then rub the nuts together hard enough so that the skins fall off.
 Coarsely chop the nuts.

 - In a large bowl add the micro arugula, pea shoots, radishes, zucchini ribbons and chopped hazelnuts and toss well.

-- In a separate bowl, whisk the champagne vinegar with the Honey Dijon Mustard, honey, and minced shallot.
+- In a separate bowl, whisk the champagne vinegar with the Tarragon Dijon Mustard, honey, and minced shallot.
 Add the extra virgin olive oil and whisk until blended.
 Season the vinaigrette with salt and freshly ground black pepper.

 - Plate the salad.
 Then mix the vinaigrette briefly and pour on top.
 Enjoy!